Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We rotated these mattresses through the same bedroom setup and tracked the same seven metrics for every model: Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
-Nights were split across my back/side rotation, Marcus’s back-to-stomach pattern, Carlos’s flatter back-sleeping, and Mia’s side-sleeping pressure checks.
-We also repeated simple in-room checks—edge-sit stability, slow rollovers, and partner-movement disturbance—to keep scoring consistent across models.
+We tested all three mattresses in the same bedroom setup and scored the same seven categories for each one: Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
+Nights were split across four sleep patterns—my back/side rotation, Marcus’s back-to-stomach switching, Carlos’s flatter back sleeping, and Mia’s side-sleep pressure checks.
+We also repeated the same in-room drills (edge sitting, slow rollovers, and partner-movement checks) so scoring stayed consistent from model to model.

 Bayview Mattress: Our Testing Experience